 North of Quebec City, Mont Saint-Anne, Massif du Sud, and Le Massif offer dramatic top-to-bottom skiing with views of the Saint Lawrence River.

 In the sidebar you’ll see links for forecast discussion, select point forecasts, webcams and ski reports from across Quebec.

 The radar map below is technically the Ontario composite, but we’re using it on this page because it shows all of Quebec except the Gaspe.
 Probably as important it includes up wind regions through which storms approach.

 |Today’s High Temp||Tonight’s Low Temp|

 We want this page to be a go-to source for Quebec weather info, and we could use your help.
-If you’ve got ideas about how to make this page more valuable, post your thoughts here on the Blog, or in the Weather Page Thread in the NY Ski Forum, or email us.
+If you’ve got ideas about how to make this page more valuable, post your thoughts here on the Blog or email us.